darlingjs/darlingjs-examples/game-of-pong/README.md

 Game of Pong
 ============

-Game developed almost without any additional modules.
+The game developed almost without any additional modules.
 Main goal of the game example to show simple way to create modules, systems, components and combine them into the game.

 # Demo: